oktadev/okta-blog/_source/_posts/2021-03-01-spring-cloud-sleuth.md

 ## Register for a Free Okta Developer Account

-If you already have an Okta developer account, skip ahead to the next section titled "Log Into An Existing Okta Developer Account" and do that instead.
+**If you already have an Okta developer account**, skip ahead to the next section titled "Log Into An Existing Okta Developer Account" and do that instead.

 You're going to use the Okta CLI to register for a free Okta developer account.
 You should have already installed the Okta CLI.
 Open a bash shell and enter the following command.